 Preparation and Research

-Beginning with thorough preparation and research is key.
-Evaluate the available properties, their legal status, and market potential.
-Mortgage amounts can reach up to €1,000,000, with interest rates ranging from 1.9% to 7.5%.
-Knowing mortgage terms range from 5 to 40 years helps plan based on your financial stability and goals.
+Start with serious preparation and research before anything else.
+Assess the available properties carefully, looking at their legal status and realistic market potential.
+Mortgage amounts can reach up to €1,000,000, with rates between 1.9% and 7.5% and terms from 5 to 40 years.
+Knowing where you stand financially against those parameters is how you plan with confidence.

 Choosing a Reliable Real Estate Agent